Gyraline Accuracy VS Hunter Hawkeye:

 Conclusion

-Through rigorous testing and analysis, Gyraline DIY has been found to be nearly as precise as a Hunter Alignment Machine.
-While the Hunter Alignment Machine was slightly more precise than Gyraline DIY, both measured the vehicle’s toe within a range of 0.05°, and camber within a range of 0.25° with a high degree of repeatability.
+Through rigorous testing and analysis, Gyraline DIY has been found to be nearly as precise as a calibrated industry standard stationary alignment machine.
+While the stationary alignment machine was slightly more precise than Gyraline DIY, both measured the vehicle’s toe within a range of 0.05°, and camber within a range of 0.25° with a high degree of repeatability.
 Given the typical manufacturer specification range of 0.20° for toe and 1.00° for camber, Gyraline DIY is able to measure and display wheel alignment data with a high enough precision to determine whether a vehicle’s wheel alignment is within factory specification.
 Further, this precision is well within the range of the most stringent industry dictated critical resolution of +/- 0.050° for toe.